 — John 6:63-66 NLT

 The Bible opens with the creative and life-giving power of God's word revealed: He speaks, and order is formed out of chaos and life out of inanimate dust.
-His Spirit hovers and fills his precious human creations with the breath of life!
+His Spirit hovers, and God fills his precious human creations with the breath of life!
 Jesus claims to have this same creative and life-giving power in his words.
 His words bring life.
 His words set loose the holy wind of heaven, and the Spirit brings life to those who are spiritually dead.
 The people of Jesus' day couldn't handle such powerful claims, especially on the heels of such demanding and hard teaching.
-The story begins with them wanting to make him king, but he will not be king on their terms.
+The story begins with them wanting to make Jesus king, but he will not be king on their terms.
 He calls them to follow him as heaven's King, but most cannot accept that kind of king and turn away.
 Will you?
 Is Jesus the King of your life or do you want him to be just another religious "king" you can control on your own terms?

 Father, I confess that I sometimes try to make Jesus into the kind of messiah, the kind of king, that I want him to be.
 Please forgive me!
 I want to honor him as you want him honored.
 I want to hear his words and be changed.
 I want to receive the Spirit he has promised and be transformed.
 I really do want Jesus to be my King.
 I confess this, and ask for your power and grace, in the name of Jesus, my Lord and King.
 Amen.